Khinse6/ShowTracker/Readme.md

 dotnet run
 ```

-The API will start, typically on a URL like `https://localhost:7...` or `http://localhost:5...`.
-Check the terminal output for the exact address.
+The API will start, usually at `https://localhost:5046` (the exact port will be shown in the terminal).
+All of the API endpoints can be explored using Swagger at `https://localhost:5046/swagger`.

 ### 2. Run the Frontend Development Server